Summary

 - 2025-26 stats: 10.3 PPG, 7.4 RPG across 70 games — durable and consistent

-- Weakness: no three-point shot (.186 career from three), limits offensive versatility
+- Weakness: no three-point shot (.186 career from three), limited offensive versatility

 Details